About Us

 Prior to opening her own Montessori, Ms. Zimmerman taught special needs children, over the course of ten years, in Des Moines (IA), Hartford (CT), Gurnee (IL), and Los Angeles County (CA).
 Given her experience in the public school system, she dreamed of starting her own Montessori school, and came under the tutelage of Miss Domicele Petrutis — a student of Dr. Maria Montessori in Nice, France (1934) — who led Ms. Zimmerman to a special understanding of the Montessori philosophy.

-With this mindset, the desire to provide a preschool that would meet the advanced needs of her own daughter, and with the guidance of Ms Petrutis, she staked her entire public school teacher pension on achieving this dream.
+With this mindset, the desire to provide a preschool that would meet the needs of her own daughter, and with the guidance of Ms Petrutis, she staked her entire public school teacher pension on achieving this dream.
 In 1972, she opened the original Fountainhead campus in Libertyville, Illinois.

 After moving to the San Francisco Bay Area, she re-opened Fountainhead as a closely held nonprofit organization (Fountainhead, Inc.), to ensure it maintained the high standards of true Montessori education and its independence, forming the Board with her partner, George Zimmerman, and John Lindl.